HiveTrace/HiveTraceRed/docs/attacks/context_switching.rst

 Context switching attacks are particularly effective when:

 - The target model has weak instruction following boundaries
-- System prompts are not properly isolated
+- System messages are not properly isolated
 - The model lacks robust safety filtering

 Defense Strategies
 ------------------

-- Implement strong separation between system and user contexts
+- Implement strong separation between system and user message contexts
 - Use instruction hierarchy enforcement
 - Monitor for context-switching patterns
 - Implement robust prompt filtering